Marc Laird: Leyton Orient

 Laird signed a two-year deal with Leyton Orient in July 2011; "O's" boss Russell Slade described Laird as "a good passer and a decent athlete who will add strength to our squad."
 He made only 11 League One starts, as Orient avoided the drop by one place and seven points.
 On 26 October 2012, he dropped down a division when he joined League Two side Southend United on a three-month loan.
 "Shrimpers" manager Paul Sturrock said that "we are lacking in the middle of the park... he's a good passer and he will add some strength and experience there."
 He was named in the League Two team of the week after scoring in a 3–1 win over Rochdale at Roots Hall on 26 November.
-After making 15 starts for Southend, he returned to Orient and was released from his contract by mutual consent on 4 January 2013.
+After making 15 starts for Southend, he returned to Orient.
+He was released from his contract by mutual consent on 4 January 2013.

 Southend United

 Having secured his release from Orient, Laird signed an 18-month contract with Southend United in January 2013.
-He ended the 2012–13 season with 27 appearances for Southend, though played no part in the club's run to the 2013 Football League Trophy Final.
+He ended the 2012–13 season with 27 appearances for Southend, though played no part in the club's run to the 2013 Football League Trophy final.

 Laird missed eight weeks at the start of the 2013–14 season after damaging his medial ligaments.
 He returned to action and helped the "Shrimpers" to secure a League Two play-off place at the end of the season, where they were beaten by Burton Albion at the semi-final stage.
 He was released by the club at the end of the season, after which manager Phil Brown commented that "Marc was a bit unlucky with his injury this season".

 Tranmere Rovers

-Laird signed with a one-year contract with League Two side Tranmere Rovers in July 2014.
+Laird signed a one-year contract with League Two side Tranmere Rovers in July 2014.
 After Micky Adams was appointed as manager Laird and James Rowe shared the central midfield role with Steve Jennings in defensive midfield and Max Power in attacking midfield.
 He played 39 games in the 2014–15 season, as Rovers were relegated out of the English Football League.